yulin6/FishGame-Codebase3/Fish/Planning/player-protocol.md

 Receiving tournament information
 - If the game is over, the player can send a query about the tournament info, which may contain information about which player won this game, whether a player will advance to the next game, etc. If the query is sent during a still-running game, a response of “cannot query now” will be sent, but the player will not be ejected from the game, as it is a query and not an action.

+For all actions (as opposed to queries) being performed, a JSON value ("true"/"false") representing the success or failure of the action is returned; if it was a failure, the player has been ejected.

 ## JSON object definitions: